Createdd/Writing/articles/LearningsFirstFullStack.md

 [See the WakaTime results yourself.](https://wakatime.com/@cfaa854f-8e87-484b-9023-b8ba1d660e85/projects/uleadaknfi?start=2016-11-01&end=2017-08-16)

-Again, especially for beginners of interest, my overall time spend coding from May till now (mid August):
+Again, especially for beginners of interest, my overall time spent coding from May till now (mid August):

 ![screenshot](../assets/LEARNFIRST/wakaOverall.png)

-- I spend somewhere around 240 hours coding in that timeframe
+- I spent somewhere around 240 hours coding in that timeframe
 - most of it in JavaScript
 - most of it using Visual Studio Code
 - on an average of 2 hours per day